Are You a Legal Professional?

-There are a multitude of copyrighted works out there that can help teachers and students during the course of their education, but it doesn't make sense for most teachers and students to buy licenses for works that might just demonstrate an idea or back up an assertion on a term paper.
+There are a multitude of copyrighted works out there that can help teachers and students in the classroom, but it doesn't make sense for most teachers and students to buy licenses for works that might just demonstrate an idea or back up an assertion on a term paper.
+Using copyrighted material in school can be a tricky.

 Thankfully, the fair use doctrine contained in the Copyright Act can give teachers and students a break when it comes to the educational use of works protected by copyright.
-Teachers and students can use or reproduce portions of a work that is protected by copyright under certain circumstances without paying for it if the work is used as part of a student's education.
+Teachers and students can use or reproduce portions of a copyrighted work for free under certain circumstances if the work is used as part of a student's education.

-Student, teachers and educational institutions must pay for works when their use goes beyond what is considered fair, however.
-Thus, it is important for institutions to educated their students and faculty about what constitutes fair use and when compensation to copyright holders is required.
+On the other hand, student, teachers, and educational institutions must pay for works when their use goes beyond what is considered fair.
+Thus, it is important for institutions to educate their students and faculty about what constitutes fair use and when compensation to copyright holders is required.

 Fair Use